tsiege/Tech-Interview-Cheat-Sheet/README.md

 #### What you need to know:
 - Designed to optimize insertion and deletion, slow at indexing and searching.
-- **Doubly linked list** has nodes that reference the previous node.
+- **Doubly linked list** has nodes that also reference the previous node.
 - **Circularly linked list** is simple linked list whose **tail**, the last node, references the **head**, the first node.
 - **Stack**, commonly implemented with linked lists but can be made from arrays too.
   - Stacks are **last in, first out** (LIFO) data structures.